agersant/tiger/Roadmap.md

 		✓ Hitboxes
 		✓ Sheet path in export
 		✓ Top left coords available in template
-		· Allow user to choose what directory paths are relative to in export ✓ Tiger backwards compat
+	✓ Tiger backwards compat
 	✓ Release pipeline
 	✓ No placeholder menu options